Siphonophora/SqlDataCompare/docs/privacy_security.md

 # Privacy and Security

-Below are a few notes on privacey and security related to using this app.
+Below are a few notes on privacy and security related to using this app.

 ## Your SQL never leaves your browser.